coolesding/onekocord/README.md

 # Onekocord: Oneko for Discord!

-Your favourite cat, Oneko, implemented into discord everywhere you wish!
+Oneko, the internet cat, implemented into discord wherever you wish!

-This repository contains all official Oneko skins and code snippets

-Confirmed for use in Vencord based clients, should mostly support all other clientmods
+Hosted here are skins and code snippets for oneko that should be compatible for all web based clients

 ## Content
 **Onekoanimations**

 Onekoanimations.css is needed for all Oneko snippets.
-It supplies the different animations to the Oneko snippets.
+It supplies the animations to the Oneko snippets.

 **Onekohomeicon**